DefGuard/docs/deployment-strategies/standalone-package-based-installation/README.md

 * VPN server port (e.g. a WireGuard port)

 {% hint style="danger" %}
-**DO NOT EXPOSE PUBLICLY THE gRPC ports of the core gateway and proxy, which are:**
+**DO NOT EXPOSE PUBLICLY THE gRPC ports of the Core, Gateway, and Edge services, which are:**

 * 444
 * 50051